dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

     // Normalize and show the result image let normalizeResult = await router.capture(originalImage, "normalize-document");
     normalizedImageContainer.append(normalizeResult.items[0].toCanvas());
-}
+};
 ```

 The added behavior is

 1. The user hits "Normalize Image"
-2. The page gets the boundary normzlie the image based on it
+2. The page gets the boundary normalize the image based on it
 3. The normalized image shows up on the page

 ## System requirements